 Note: The summer meat share will be tailored towards your grilling needs.
 A medium summer share is similar to what we used to call a “grill share”.
 The winter meat share will be more likely to make you think of soups and stews.
 More details can be found on the “sample share” page.

 25 pounds* of local, organically-raised meat including ground beef, multiple flavors of sausage, and cut-up chicken ready for no-hassle cooking.

-35 pounds* of local, organically-raised meat including all the meats in the Small Share, plus bacon, pork roast or ham, steak, whole chicken, and chicken “stock packs” for making homemade soup.
+35 pounds* of local, organically-raised meat including all the meats in the Small Share, plus whole chicken, bacon, steak and other cuts that very with the season (e.g. a roast, pork chops, etc.).

-75 pounds* of local, organically-raised meat including all the meats in a Medium Share, plus ribs, brisket and a beef roast.
+75 pounds* of local, organically-raised meat including all the meats in a Medium Share, plus other cuts like ribs, brisket or kielbasa.

 * Weights listed are approximate.
 Actual weights will be within a pound or two of our estimates.